 Chunk of the day: dark horse

 A week or so ago, I gave a talk at a conference for English language teachers in Liestal, in the north of Switzerland.
 While I was there, I bumped into an old friend of mine that I hadn’t seen each other for quite some time.
 Luckily, we managed to find time for a coffee and a chat.
-We had a lot to catching up to do and as we both work – at least some of the time – in publishing, there was a lot of shop talk – talk about our work – as well.
+We had a lot of catching up to do and as we both work – at least some of the time – in publishing, there was a lot of shop talk – talk about our work – as well.

 In the course of our conversation, my friend suddenly let it slip that she was doing a PhD in her spare time – in Philosphy!
 “Wow!”
 I said, in my most impressed tone of voice, “you’re a dark horse!”
 At which point I found she’d not heard the phrase before (she’s Danish and although she speaks near-perfect English, there are still little gaps here and there in her vocabulary), and had to explain it!